-Hawaii vacations may be better for you than you think.
-While you may not find the fountain of youth in Hawaii, you’ll be heading in the right direction.
-This according to a travel study from The Global Commission on Aging (see it below) that was done right before COVID.
-Another source, Lonely Planet, says that wellness tourism is the travel industry’s fastest growing sector, being a $500 billion annual global market.
+Hawaii vacations may be healthier than any of us thought.
+While you may not find the fountain of youth in Hawaii, you’ll definitely be heading in the right direction.
+This is according to a travel study from The Global Commission on Aging (see it below) that was done right before COVID.
+Another source, Lonely Planet, says that wellness tourism is the travel industry’s fastest-growing sector, being a $500 billion annual global market.

 Some key takeaways from the pre-COVID study include:

 ▷ More of us are choosing to travel for health and as a result, the wellness tourism industry is booming.

-▷ Those who do travel have better health and even live longer than those who don’t.
+▷ Those who do travel (and observe COVID protocol) have better health and even live longer than those who don’t.

 ▷ Women who don’t travel often have a higher risk of heart disease compared with those who travel frequently.

 ▷ Men who travel do better than their non-traveling counterparts.

 ▷ People who travel reported that they are happier in their lives than those that don’t.

 1. Find Cheap Flights to Hawaii.
-That’s a healthy start on your pocket book and relieves financial stress.
-If you travel during high season, you may be able to save more using vacation rentals.
+That’s a healthy start on your pocketbook and relieves financial stress.
+If you travel during the off-seasons, you may be able to save even more and enjoy less crowding.

 2. Come during off-season.
 Fewer visitors help yield the most relaxing experience.
 Beaches are less crowded too.
 Best dates are from late August through early December and following Spring Break until early June.